jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 ### 2.3.3 PCI Configuration Type 1 Access

+Type 1 configuration devices must be installed in a Prometheus slot, as AUTOCONFIG does not support the Type 1 configuration header.

-ADD SOME STUFF!!!!
+**ADD SOME STUFF!!!!**

 # 3.0 Data Transfer Cycles and Bus Mastering

 Direct bus* access is available to the MC68040 and PCI devices via bus mastering.
-When a device has mastered the bus, it has control of the entire AmigaPCI system and may directly access any valid address location.
+When a device has mastered the bus, it has control of the entire Amiga PCI system and may directly access any valid address location.
 This is typically done for direct reading and writing of memory or direct control of chipset or other functions.
-The AmigaPCI bus arbiter accepts bus requests from the MC608040 and each device on the PCI bus.
+The Amiga PCI bus arbiter accepts bus requests from the MC608040 and each device on the PCI bus.
 Each slot on the PCI bus has a dedicated bus request signal.
 The bus arbiter is designed with a fairness protocol to prevent a single device from owning the bus for extended lengths of time, which can result in degredation in performance.
 When there is no pending bus request, the MC68040 is given implicit ownership of the bus until it begins a bus cycle or a bus request from one of the PCI devices is asserted.

-*In this discussion, "bus" is a term for the data, address, and AD buses, collectively, of the AmigaPCI.
+*In this discussion, "bus" is a term for the data, address, and AD buses, collectively, of the Amiga PCI.

 ## 3.1 MC68040 as a Bus Driver